kamanashisroy/shotodol/TASKS.md

 	- [ ] Apply sort of stability index like [this](http://www.nodejs.org/api/documentation.html).
 	- [ ] Implement major,minor,patch,release versioning.
 - [x] Keep the modules in namespace like directory.
-- [ ] Add a homebrew package.(Is it feasible ?).
+- [x] Add a homebrew package.(Is it feasible ?).
 Or we may write bricks/rocks packages.
+We added 'instant' package for modules.

 #### Debugging